Pressured for profit, oil majors bet big on shale technology

 “The people that don’t have shale in their portfolios don’t understand it, frankly,” Lance said in an interview.
 “They think it’s going to go away quickly because of the high [production] decline rates, or that the resource is not nearly that substantial.
 They’re wrong on both counts.”

-Shell, in an initiative called “iShale,” has marshaled technology from a dozen oilfield suppliers, including devices from subsea specialist TechnipFMC Plc that separate fracking sand from oil and well-control software from Emerson Electric Co, to bring more automation and data analysis to shale operations.
+Shell, in an initiative called “iShale,” has marshaled technology from a dozen oilfield suppliers, including devices from subsea specialist TechnipFMC Plc (FTI.N) that separate fracking sand from oil and well-control software from Emerson Electric Co (EMR.N), to bring more automation and data analysis to shale operations.

 One idea borrowed from deepwater projects is using sensors to automatically adjust well flows and control separators that divvy natural gas, oil and water.
 Today, these subsea systems are expensive because they are built to operate at the extreme pressures and temperatures found miles under the ocean’s surface.